lopezaly/googleplay_sentiment/README.md

 # Google Play Review Sentiment and App Success

 ### Overview
-This project works to uncover factors that influence Google Play application installs, which serves as a proxy for app success.
+This project seeks to uncover factors that influence Google Play application installs, which serves as a proxy for app success.
 Two datasets are merged and analyzed to address two hypotheses:

 - review sentiment impacts the number of app installs
 - app category impacts the number of app installs